CREATING OUR YARN

 The process for dying our yarn is fairly simple.
 We use acid dyes as this ensures that the wool retains its fibre strength once heated and treated.
 Our selected dyes are also chosen to give excellent light and contact fastness, which are all key aspects for the longevity of all our products.

 THE DYEING PROCESS

 The yarn is dyed at an acid PH of approx 4.5 with a special leveling agent to help ensure an even dye.
-The dyeing process starts at 40oc, the temperature is then slowly raised to the boil at a rate of 1.5oc per minute. it remains at the boil for 45mins, then cooled, checked for shades before being throughly rinsed to remove any residual dyes and chemicals.
+The dyeing process starts at 40oc, the temperature is then slowly raised to the boil at a rate of 1.5oc per minute. it remains at the boil for 45mins, then cooled, checked for shades before being thoroughly rinsed to remove any residual dyes.

 AT THE STUDIO

 With our studio dyed yarn we get creative and experiment with colourways, patterns and details.
 When the sample designs are perfected we send all the technical information to our local state of the art weavers.

 Here our technical designs are input into the computerised warping machine to our specified warp pattern and length.
 The warp is installed into a 16 or 24 shaft dobby loom, from here we see the designs brought to life.

 At the end of the weaving process the finished fabric is carefully checked by a specialist team to ensure that only the highest quality is achieved and ready to leave the mill.

 It is all coming together, we are at the last stage in the process before the fabric is returned to us at our Leeds Studio.